enrich your dog’s life

 It is important to note that bloat (a dangerous condition – see more on that below) can occur if a dog exercises on a full stomach.

-Step 4: Scatter feeding in the woods
+Step 4: Scatter feeding in the woods.

 Bit by bit, we gradually expanded this to our local green spaces.

-Now, he is calm enough in our local woods to be able to scatter off-leash and continue on for a calm walk.
+Now, he is calm enough in our local woods to be able to scatter off-leash and continue for a calm walk.

 Even if I don’t scatter feed in these areas, he’s so much calmer as a default.
-This has increased his sniffsing and decreased his racing around.
+This has increased his sniffing and decreased his racing around.
+It’s been quite revolutionary.

 When he’s in this ‘rest and digest’ mode, he’s not particularly interested in birds and he’s much more responsive – because his brain is calmer it can process what I am trying to communicate.

-If a dog is over aroused, they are more in a state of ‘fight or flight’.
-Whether it’s through excitement or anxiety, they are over the threshold and therefore they have little interest or mental ability to doing tricks or taking treats from you.
+Whether it’s through excitement or anxiety, they are over the threshold and therefore they have little interest or mental ability to do tricks or take treats from you.
 They’re just not in the right headspace.

-This is why scatter feeding can help redress the balance, because you’re literally feeding into calmness and confidence.
+This is why scatter feeding can help redress the balance because you’re feeding into calmness and confidence.
+He still gets super excited about new places and big hikes and I still do need to manage his arousal levels.

 Sometimes he’ll get accosted by another dog while on his walk or he will find a football in the brambles and his adrenaline levels will surge.